Requirements for Graduation

 Posthumous Degrees can be awarded to an undergraduate or graduate student who was in academic good standing when he/she passed away during the last semester of his/her degree program at Quinnipiac.
 If the deceased student had completed sufficient work in order to be awarded course grades for his/her final semester, the student will be issued either the grade for which he/she was eligible at the time of his/her death or a passing grade.
 Grade determinations are made following discussion with the faculty member teaching the course in question and are approved by the school dean.
 If the deceased student had not completed sufficient course work in order to be issued a passing grade, course substitutions permitting the completion of the degree will be approved and implemented via the variant procedure process.
 Posthumous degrees are regular degrees included in the official count of degrees and thus are awarded with an official diploma.
 Hence any Latin Honors for which the deceased student was eligible will be conferred.

 In Memoriam Degrees can be awarded to an undergraduate or graduate student whose death occurred prior to the student’s last semester in his/her degree program.
 The In Memoriam Degree honors a deceased student’s progress towards a degree, but is not included in the official count of degrees.
-To be eligible for the In Memoriam Degree, at the time his/her studies at Quinnipiac were halted due to an illness or accident leading to death, a deceased student must have been 1) enrolled in classes in the current term or the most recent fall/spring term and 2) in good academic standing.
-For any courses the student was enrolled in at the time of their death, he/she will be issued either the grades he/she earned if sufficient course work had been completed, or grades of W. The In Memoriam Degree is awarded with a distinct document that affirms the student’s good academic standing and progress towards a degree.
+To be eligible for the In Memoriam Degree, at the time his/her studies at Quinnipiac were halted due to an illness or accident leading to death, a deceased student must have been: 1) enrolled in classes in the current term or the most recent fall/spring term; and 2) in good academic standing.
+For any courses the student was enrolled in at the time of their death, he/she will be issued either the grades he/she earned if sufficient course work had been completed, or grades of W. The In Memoriam Degree is awarded with a distinct document that affirms the student’s good academic standing and progress toward a degree.
 Latin Honors are not applicable.